Easy Chicken Corn Soup Recipe

 Calories: 126kcalCarbohydrates: 11gProtein: 11gFat: 5gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 2gCholesterol: 51mgSodium: 696mgPotassium: 243mgFiber: 1gSugar: 2gVitamin A: 150IUVitamin C: 3mgCalcium: 24mgIron: 1mg

-Keyword Chinese chicken and corn soup
+Keyword chicken sweet corn soup, Chinese chicken and corn soup, Chinese corn soup, easy chicken corn soup recipe

 3 Comments